 OAuth2 Client Credentials

-Such Credential type enables client-less WORKLOAD
+Such a Credential type enables client-less WORKLOAD

 octeliumctl create cred --type oauth2 --user microservice1 cred02Client ID: spxg-cdyxCLient Secret: AQpAN9OT1az6DQH69dNklhretPxlGjJ_qoXuwLMJfMNHwUiLsFGmixmU9klBjw2QLr1TNhgc9PzeL2bVYjeAYMnZDxI4CAMSEDfsj7P_gUROri5QfX1GW6saEKCiOwWyf0LDuE-9Fu8seI0iEPMGpIZKlUTknLzFO6uJH_8